 Please click the following links to open new browser windows to the Web site of the University of Utah, the Utah State Board of Regents Web site, the Web site of the governor of Utah, and the Utah State Senate Web site for more information.

-Would you like to work for Utah’s premier National Public Radio Station?
+Would you like to work for Utah’s premier NPR member station?
 If providing news, information and entertainment to the community is important to you, then join the KUER team.
 KUER provides employment in the following departments: Administration, Development, Engineering, News and Operations.
 You can search the job listings through the University of Utah's job board here: University of Utah's Division of Human Resources.

-The following full-time positions in KUER are now posted:
+The following full-time positions at KUER are now posted:

 If your organization would like to receive current information about KUER job openings, please contact KUER's Human Resources at (801) 585-6021 or e-mail email@example.com.